It seems like every day on Facebook there is a new computer scam warning, most of them made up. Facebook clone accounts, however, are a real problem.

 Dallas, a manager at OneSupport.com, recently encountered this issue as did his mother, Carla.
 Early one morning, Dallas woke up to multiple messages from friends inquiring about the odd messages that he had sent, however, he hadn’t sent any.

-“I searched my own name on Facebook, and a profile came up with my picture and a couple of mutual friends,” Dallas said.
+“I searched my name on Facebook, and a profile came up with my picture and a couple of mutual friends,” Dallas said.
 He found a fake profile with his name and his current profile picture.
-Some of his friends had even been added to the profile.
+The phony profile had even added some of his friends.
 This was a case of Facebook clone accounts.
 He was the victim of a computer scam.

 A few of her friends had received odd messages from her and reported this directly to Facebook for her.
 By the time she even knew there was an issue, Facebook had removed the Facebook clone accounts.